-Every week during the school term we take 8 children out into the forest.
+Every week during the school term we take 8 children out of the centre for a trip in our Kinderen van.
 Each fortnight our younger children go to a natural reserve where they spend the morning hunting for natural treasures, playing hide’n’seek among the trees, learning about our indigenous flora and fauna and eating a lovely picnic.
-The in-between fortnight, the older children head out to various natural spaces in the community; including parks, playgrounds and a local farm where they are able to get up close with the animals and explore the hundred acre woods.
-They have lots of different experiences from feeding chooks and collecting eggs, to riding ponies, cooking lunch over a fire, hiking and just generally having a wonderful time!
+The in-between fortnight, the older children head out to various natural spaces in the community; including parks and playgrounds where they are able to make connecting links in the community.

 The learning outcomes are extensive and varied and include: